Union Station

 Current Route Context

 Argo works best when weather, timing, and pickup expectations all line up.
-Start with the conditions snapshot, then use the shuttle only if it keeps the day simpler from pickup through return.
+Start with the conditions snapshot, then use the shuttle only if it keeps the day simpler.

 Checking departures and risk level...

-Seat shuttle is the default move for straightforward Argo days.
-Private SUV is the upgrade when your group, gear, or timing needs more control.
+Seat shuttle works best for straightforward Argo days.
+Private SUV is the better fit for groups, gear, or a more flexible rhythm.

 Seat Shuttle